 - Learn critical farm management and record-keeping skills

 - Meet and learn from innovative, local farming practitioners in class and at on-farm workshops

 - Develop your farm business and production skills by working one-on-one with a farmer mentor

 - Learn how to access resources and programs at NOFA-VT and throughout Vermont that can help bring your farm vision to fruition

 The curriculum for Farm Beginnings was developed in 1996 by the Minnesota-based Land Stewardship Project and a group of farmers who recognized the need for more cohort-based learning opportunities that would support beginning farmers in developing their core skills.
 A Farm Beginnings Collaborative evolved so that the curriculum could be shared widely and create opportunities for shared learning among service providers.
 It is now a nationally recognized curriculum that helps create new strong farm businesses.
 NOFA-VT is the fourteenth organization to join the collaborative.

-Hundreds of farmers have participated in Farm Beginnings classes held all over the country.
-According to a 2015 survey, 80% of graduates are still farming.
+Hundreds of farmers have participated in Farm Beginnings classes with 80% of graduates still farming.
 In addition, 61% of graduates increased the amount of land they had in sustainable production, 82% of graduates sold more than eighty percent of their production within a 200-mile radius of their farm, and 51% of graduates met or exceeded their goals for family income from products produced on their farm.